 Tomorrow is a Long Time asks the question of how powerful one person’s influence can be in our lives, the lengths we go to for love, and whether it is worth it.

 Requiem For The Fallen

-Tabitha never believed that the hardcore rock artist who had dominated her fantasies and haunted her dreams would actually feel the same, powerful connection to her.
-Driven to him by an irreconcilable force that she couldn’t conquer, Tabitha finds herself in the embrace of a man who is both her soul mate and her spiritual opposite.
-Together, they bind each other’s hearts, recklessly ignoring the fatal imperfections of their relationship in a desperate attempt to fulfill their soul’s desire.
-When their frustrations towards sex, commitment, and monogamy mount to a tempestuous climax and threaten to destroy their union, both must make a decision about the extent to which they are willing to sacrifice in devotion to the other.
+Tabitha never believed that the hardcore rock artist who had dominated her fantasies would actually feel the same, powerful connection to her.
+Driven to him by an irreconcilable force, Tabitha finds herself in the embrace of a man who is both her soul mate and her spiritual opposite.
+When their frustrations towards sex, commitment, and monogamy mount to a tempestuous climax, both must make a decision about the extent to which they are willing to sacrifice in devotion to the other.

 Requiem for the Fallen is an experiment in the boundaries of love.
-It is a tale of choices, redemption, and the childlike hope that believes in a power that can change even the most damaged of hearts.
+It is a tale of choices, redemption, and hope in a power that can change even the most damaged of hearts.

 Finding What Is

 Willie has always lived an unconventional life.
 Surrounded by the sensual, ethereal images of her artist-mother, she fantasizes about the half-wolf, half-human, but all-gorgeous face that stares out at her from her mother’s wall, and drinks in her mother’s stories of past lovers and adventures.
 She shares her home with a man who calls himself “uncle” (who stalks her through the house, naked).
 Her closest friends are a band of misfits who’ve forged their own way in life-including Xavier, who has carved his name in her soul- and her heart is torn between him and a college professor, a fellow artist who wants more than a student-teacher relationship.